 Book an appointment

-- An appointment can be requested by completing a first interview request form.
+- An appointment can be requested by completing a new enquiry form.

-- You can also request a form by contacting the supervising solicitor on 0114 225 2504.
-A 24 hour answering service/fax is available.
+- You can also request a form by calling 0114 225 2504 or collecting a form from the HKC Law Clinic reception.
 During term time, HKC Law Clinic aim to respond to your call within one working day.